NLnetLabs/rotonda-doc/manual/source/quicktour/00_running_rotonda.rst

 	$ killall -HUP rotonda

 in a shell.
-In the log output you should see the confirmation of rotonda reloading the changed script:
+In the log output you should see the confirmation of Rotonda reloading the changed script:

 .. code:: text